-The Limerick Hunt recently held a conference with United Irish League delegates, who represented local farmers, to address concerns about their protest against two members of the hunt, Arthur White and Ernest.
-The farmers voiced their willingness to permit the hunt to ride through their lands.
-However, they insisted on not extending this permission to include the two controversial members.
-In response, the hunt committee agreed to discuss the issue with their general body, ensuring that the farmers’ concerns were considered and taken into account.
+In a bid to find common ground, the Limerick Hunt recently convened a conference with representatives from the United Irish League, a group advocating for local farmers’ rights.
+The primary agenda of this meeting was to address mounting concerns surrounding the protest staged by farmers, who were demanding restrictions on two members of the hunt, Arthur White and Ernest.
+While the farmers expressed their willingness to permit the hunt’s activities on their lands, they stood firm on their refusal to extend this permission to the aforementioned controversial members.
+In response, the hunt committee has undertaken to discuss this contentious matter with their general body, ensuring that the farmers’ apprehensions are comprehensively considered and factored into their decision-making process.

 Belfast News-Letter – Tuesday 24 December 1901